sainyam/sainyam.github.io/content/publication/example/index.md

 ---
-title: 'An example conference paper'
+title: 'Ver: View Discovery in the Wild'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yue Gong
+  - Zhiru Zhu
   - admin
-  - Robert Ford
+  - Raul Castro Fernandez

 # Author notes (optional)
 # author_notes: